Main navigation

 While many analysts are comfortable working with “as is” data, it is best practice to apply learnings to the data to make other analysts work much easier.
 Thus, we work with data analysts and engineers to apply well designed and vetted transformations that will increasingly make the data more usable and accessible for analytics needs.
 As data goes through each progressive transformation, we categorize these “new datasets” using the Medallion Data Architecture nomenclature: Bronze, Silver, & Gold.

-Student Data Coming to the RAE (Spring 2025)
+Student Data Moving to the RAE FAQs

 RAE access questions